Red Teaming Language Model Detectors with Language Models: Attack by Instructional Prompts

 \section{Attack by Instructional Prompts}

-In this section, we build attacks by perturbing the input prompt to encourage LLMs to generate texts that is difficult to be detected.
+In this section, we build attacks by perturbing the input prompt to encourage LLMs to generate texts that are difficult to detect.
 In particular, we focus on LLM-based generative models that can follow instructions and classifier-based detectors.
 We consider ChatGPT~\citep{openai_chatgpt} as the generative model $G$ and OpenAI AI Text Classifier~\citep{AITextClassifier} as the detector $f$.
 The OpenAI AI Text Classifier is a fine-tuned neural network, while neural networks have been shown to be vulnerable to distribution shifts in NLP literature~\citep{miller2020effect,awadalla2022exploring}.
-Therefore, we aim to shift the generated text to a different distribution where the detector is more likely to fail, while making the generated text still a plausible output to the input.
-We achieve this by searching for an additional prompt $\rmX_p$ appended to the original input $\rmX$, which forms a new input $\rmX'=[\rmX, \rmX_p]$ to $G$.
-In particular, $\rmX_p$ consists of $\rmX_{\text{ins}}$ and $\rmX_{\text{ref}}$, where $\rmX_{\text{ins}}$ is an instruction asking the model to follow the writing style of reference $\rmX_{\text{ref}}$.
+Therefore, we aim to shift the generated text to a different distribution where the detector is more likely to fail.
+We do not require the shifted generation to be semantically equivalent to the original text, but the generation should still be a plausible output to the given input.